 Overbite vs Underbite: What’s the Difference and How to Fix Them?

 The short answer is yes, it can matter quite a lot.
-Here’s a clear explanation of the difference between overbites and underbites, why they’re worth treating, and what orthodontic options are available to fix them.
+Here’s a clear explanation of the difference between overbites and underbites, why they are worth treating, and what orthodontic options are available to fix them.

 What Is an Overbite?

-An overbite – sometimes called a deep bite – occurs when the upper front teeth overlap the lower front teeth vertically by more than is considered normal.
-A small degree of overlap is completely normal and expected.
-Problems arise when that overlap is excessive.
+An overbite, sometimes called a deep bite, refers to the amount the upper front teeth overlap the lower front teeth vertically when you bite together.
+A small overbite is completely normal and helps protect the teeth during chewing.

 What Causes an Overbite?